 If you’re making a sandwich or packing a lunch, it can be tempting to give your dog a slice of cheese.
 But is cheese safe for dogs to eat?
 The short answer is yes, cheese is generally safe for dogs to consume.
 However, you should always be aware that not all kinds of cheese are safe for dogs to eat, so it’s important to learn what you can and can’t give your pet.
 Also, just like us humans they can be lactose-intolerant.

 Safe cheeses for dogs

 There are a few kinds of cheeses that are healthier for dogs than others.
-According to Cesar’s Way, you should opt for cheeses with low or reduced fat content.
+According to PetMD, you should opt for cheeses with low or reduced fat content.
 You should also avoid feeding them large amounts, as most cheeses are high in fat.

 Some safe cheeses to give to your dog include:

 Mozzarella and cottage cheese are lower in fat than other types of cheeses, making them a good snack for dogs.
 Swiss cheese is low in lactose, which is easier on your pet’s digestive system.
 Cheddar is a common household cheese and has a relatively low level of salt, so it is safe in small doses.

 Dogs can also have yak cheese - which is made from yak's milk!

 Cheeses to avoid giving your dog

 Luckily, the cheeses to avoid giving your dog tend to make sense because they are also the sharper flavors or those featuring mold.
 Some cheeses should be avoided when it comes to giving your dog a treat.
 This includes: